Capsinac Side Effects

 Generic name: capsaicin / diclofenac topical

 Note: This document contains side effect information about capsaicin / diclofenac topical.
-Some of the dosage forms listed on this page may not apply to the brand name Capsinac.
+Some dosage forms listed on this page may not apply to the brand name Capsinac.

 Diclofenac can increase your risk of fatal heart attack or stroke.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 Diclofenac may also cause stomach or intestinal bleeding, which can be fatal.